Aurora MySQL hints - Amazon Aurora

 HASH_JOIN_BUILDING, NO_HASH_JOIN_BUILDING

 In a hash join query, specifies whether to use the specified table for the build side of the join.
 The query processes all the rows from this table to build the list of column values to cross-reference with the other table.
 You can use HASH_JOIN_PROBING and HASH_JOIN_BUILDING to specify how hash join queries are processed without reordering the tables within the query text.
-This hint is available in Aurora MySQL 2.08 and higher minor versions.
+This hint is available in Aurora MySQL version 2.08 and higher.
 It has no effect in Aurora MySQL version 3.

 EXPLAIN SELECT /*+ HASH_JOIN(t2) HASH_JOIN_BUILDING(t2) */ f1, f2 FROM t1, t2 WHERE t1.f1 = t2.f1; EXPLAIN SELECT /*+ HASH_JOIN(t2) NO_HASH_JOIN_BUILDING(t1) */ f1, f2 FROM t1, t2 WHERE t1.f1 = t2.f1;